 How long will it take for Britain to leave the EU?

 The Article 50 process lasts two years so the intention is for the UK to leave the EU on 29 March 2019.
 EU law still stands in the UK until it ceases being a member.
 But there is currently uncertainty about how final the break will be on that day – the UK government wants a transition period of around two years to allow a smooth implementation of whatever Brexit deal is negotiated and minimise disruption to businesses and holidaymakers etc.

 Why might Brexit take so long?

 Unpicking 43 years of treaties and agreements covering thousands of different subjects was never going to be a straightforward task.
-It is further complicated by the fact that it has never been done before and negotiators will, to some extent, be making it up as they go along.
+It is further complicated by the fact that it has never been done before and negotiators are, to some extent, making it up as they go along.
 The post-Brexit trade deal is likely to be the most complex part of the negotiation because it needs the unanimous approval of more than 30 national and regional parliaments across Europe, some of whom may want to hold referendums.

 So why can’t the UK just cut all ties in March 2019?

 The UK could cut all ties, but Theresa May and others would like to avoid such a “cliff-edge” where current regulations on things like cross-border trade and travel between the UK and the EU ends overnight.
 They think it would harm the economy.

 What happens if there is no deal with the EU?